Death Riders: Rebrand and Moxley's fourth world title reign (2024–2025)

+Expansion and various feuds (2025–present)

 At Forbidden Door on August 24, Moxley and Castagnoli teamed with Kidd and The Young Bucks in a Lights Out Steel Cage match against Will Ospreay, Allin, Hiroshi Tanahashi and Golden Lovers (Omega and Kota Ibushi) in a losing effort.
+After the match, the Death Riders attacked Ospreay.
 On the September 10 episode of Dynamite, Daniel Garcia joined the Death Riders after attacking Darby Allin and siding with Moxley.
 At All Out on September 20, Garcia defeated Katsuyori Shibata and Moxley defeated Darby in a Coffin match after Pac made his return.
 At WrestleDream on October 18, Castagnoli, Yuta, Pac and Garcia defeated Roderick Strong and The Conglomeration (Orange Cassidy, Tomohiro Ishii and Kyle O'Reilly), while Moxley lost to Allin in an "I Quit" match.
 At Blood & Guts on November 12, Shafir participated and won in the women's Blood and Guts match, while Moxley, Castagnoli, Yuta, Garcia, and Pac lost the men's Blood and Guts match to Allin, Roderick Strong, and The Conglomeration (Orange Cassidy, O'Reilly, and Mark Briscoe), with Moxley tapping out.
+On November 24, Castagonli, Moxley, and Pac were announced as participants in the 2025 Continental Classic, where Castagnoli and Moxley were placed in the Blue League while Pac was placed in the Gold League.
+On November 28, Castagnoli defeated Gran Guerrero to win the CMLL World Heavyweight Championship for the first time in his career.
+In the Continental Classic, Moxley was the only member of the Death Riders to advance to the semi-final stage at Worlds End on December 27 after finishing second in his league with 9 points.
+At Worlds End, Moxley defeated Kyle Fletcher in the semi-finals and defending champion Kazuchika Okada in the finals at Worlds End to win the tournament and the AEW Continental Championship.
+In his post-match promo, Moxley praised the rest of the participants in the tournament and thanking the AEW fans for their support. becoming a tweener in the process.